gjcoombes/banks/docs/profiling_notes.rst

 mk_shp_v4 from cyshape.py
 -------------------------
+stly typed

 Refactor into functions in prep for cython
 Improved time of 5.09s
 Changes
     - made corner arrays for lookup
     - using index-range loops in prep for c-speed
     - added new function compute_corners
     - inlined the polygon vert

 Time for Hello World cython